MichaelThessel/arduino-inspection-rover/README.md

 control sticks wasn't really working as the slightest input resulted in significant acceleration.

-I used an Arfuino Pro Mini to sample the PWM signal from the RC receiver and then mapped it into a new PWM signal that would drive the motor at a reduced speed.
+I used an Arduino Pro Mini to sample the PWM signal from the RC receiver and then mapped it into a new PWM signal that would drive the motor at a reduced speed.
 This also accounts for the fact that the car normally drives faster when going forward than going backward when given the same input.
 With the custom